Oshoala Retires from Super Falcons at 30

 “At 30, with six African Women’s Best Player awards, I will bow out to start a new chapter after WAFCON 2024/25,” she wrote on Facebook.

-She continued: “Thank you for your unwavering support.
+She continues: “Thank you for your unwavering support.
 I’m forever grateful for the love and sacrifices shared with me through this journey.”

 Her relentless drive, goal-scoring prowess, and global impact have made her a role model for countless young athletes across the continent.